From New York to London, rapid talks seal Sky-Fox deal

 LONDON British business veteran Martin Gilbert was at his desk in early December when he received the call he had been expecting for years.
 James Murdoch wanted to meet.

-Days later, Gilbert, the deputy chairman of Sky SKYB.A, was in the New York offices of Twenty-First Century Fox (FOXA.O) meeting James, brother Lachlan, father Rupert and the U.S. firm's finance director John Nallen.
+Days later, Gilbert, the deputy chairman of Sky (SKYB.L), was in the New York offices of Twenty-First Century Fox meeting James, brother Lachlan, father Rupert and the U.S. firm's finance director John Nallen.

 The topic was Fox's 39 percent holding in Sky.